arnav-tripathi7/econometrics/README.md

 ### Why OLS?

+OLS was selected because it:

-- Simple and interpretable
+- Provides interpretable coefficient estimates
-- Suitable for continuous outcomes
 - Supports multiple explanatory variables
-- Allows statistical significance testing
+- Allows hypothesis testing
-- Widely used in economics and finance
+- Is widely used in economics and finance
+- Performs well with large datasets

 ---